 Cloud Download

-7. Finally, click the Reset button to start the process.
+7. Click the Reset button to start the process.

-So, these are a few simple methods to fix Taskbar and Settings not working after the Windows 11 Update.
+These are a few simple methods to fix the Taskbar and Settings not working after the Windows 11 Update.
 Let us know in the comments below if you need more help on this topic.
-Also, if you find this guide helpful, don’t forget to share it with your friends.

 LEAVE A REPLY